openvinotoolkit/openvino_tensorflow/README.md

 # **OpenVINO™ integration with TensorFlow**

-This repository contains the source code of **OpenVINO™ integration with TensorFlow**, a product needed to enable OpenVINO™ runtime and optimizations for TensorFlow. **OpenVINO™ integration with TensorFlow** enables acceleration of AI inferencing across many AI models on a variety of Intel<sup>®</sup> silicon such as:
+This repository contains the source code of **OpenVINO™ integration with TensorFlow**, a product that delivers [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) inline optimizations and runtime needed for an enchanced level of TensorFlow compatiblity.
+It is designed for developers who want to get started with OpenVINO™ in their inferencing applications to enchance inferencing performance with minimal code modifications. **OpenVINO™ integration with TensorFlow** accelerates inference across many AI models on a variety of Intel<sup>®</sup> silicon such as:
 - Intel<sup>®</sup> CPUs
 - Intel<sup>®</sup> integrated GPUs
 - Intel<sup>®</sup> Movidius™ Vision Processing Units - referred as VPU
-- Intel<sup>®</sup> Vision accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred as VAD-M or HDDL
+- Intel<sup>®</sup> Vision Accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred as VAD-M or HDDL

+Note: For maximum performance, efficiency, tooling customization, and hardware control, we recommend going beyond this component to adopt native OpenVINO APIs and its runtime.

 ## Installation
 ### Prerequisites